ciardorje/BIOFRAG-Delineation/README.md

 BIOFRAGr provides two outputs:

   1) A raster where each cell holds the number of the identified fragment to which it belongs
-  2) A sf data frame holding polygons for each identified fragment
+  2) An sf data frame holding polygons for each identified fragment